Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Speaking at the 124th Special Meeting of the Council for Trade and Economic Development (COTED) on Thursday (March 26, 2026), Dr. Jagdeo warned that global instability is exposing weaknesses in the transition to renewable energy.
+Speaking at the 124th Special Meeting of the Council for Trade and Economic Development (COTED) on Thursday, 26 March 2026, Jagdeo emphasised that while climate ambitions remain important, policymakers must face economic and geopolitical realities shaping the global energy landscape.

 Vice President Dr. Bharrat Jagdeo with other officials